kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 - Initial proposal: 2024-08-30
 - Implementation merged ([kubernetes/kubernetes#128240](https://github.com/kubernetes/kubernetes/pull/128240)): 2024-11-08
 - Released as an alpha feature behind a feature-gate: 2024-12-11 (Kubernetes v1.32)
+- Released as a beta feature with the feature-gate enabled by default: 2025-05-15 (Kubernetes v1.33)
+- Released as a stable feature: 2025-12-17 (Kubernetes v1.35)

 ## Drawbacks